CodeYourFuture/curriculum/content/js2/blocks/querying/index.md

 {{<note title="recall" type="tip">}}

-In the plan defined earlier:
+In the plan defined earlier, we had the following step:
 Step 2: Access the `textarea` element

 {{</note>}}